The Turnpike Troubadours (album)

 The Turnpike Troubadours is the fourth studio album by American country music band Turnpike Troubadours.
 It was released on September 18, 2015, by Bossier City Records.
 The album followed the band's 2012 release, Goodbye Normal Street.
+It is a country music, specifically the subgenre red dirt, album, with other influences from Cajun music, honky Tonk, and roots rock.

 Release

 The album debuted at number 17 on the Billboard 200 and number 3 on the Top Country Albums chart.